javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ### Error handling

-If we don't catch the error, then it falls through, just as usual.
+If we don't catch an error, then it falls through, till the closest outer `try..catch`.

 An uncaught error becomes an "unhandled promise rejection" event on `window` object.